Scala

 Valar

 A validation library for Scala 3 that derives validators from your types at compile time.
-The derivation uses inline macros and Mirror types to inspect case classes and generate validation code through the type system.
 If a field type is missing a validator, the compiler reports every missing one, names the fields, and tells you what to add.
 Validators compose in two modes: zip to collect all errors in one pass, flatMap to stop at the first.
-Errors are structured with field paths, so a failure in a nested object points to the exact location.
-Cross-compiles to JVM and Scala Native.
+Errors carry field paths, so failures point to the exact location in nested data.

 Examples